 Limitations with multiple domains

-- You cannot set different policies or configuration settings for different domains.
-All settings in the Google Admin console apply equally to all domains that are part of your account.
+- You can't set different policies or configuration settings for different domains.
+All settings in the Google Admin console apply to all domains that are part of your account.

-- You can specify only one custom logo for your account.
+- You can specify only one logo for your domains.
 The same logo appears for users in all domains that are part of your account.

 - Domain aliases are supported for the primary domain only.
-You cannot create a domain alias for a non-primary domain.
+You can't create a domain alias for any other domain.
 If users in a non-primary domain need alternate email addresses like the ones created by a domain alias, you can use the Admin console or the Provisioning API to give each user an email alias at the target domain.
-For example, instead of defining alias.com as a domain alias for domain.com, you can add domain.com and alias.com to your account as separate domains, then create an email alias email@example.com for each firstname.lastname@example.org.
+For example, instead of defining alias.com as a domain alias for domain.com, you can add domain.com and alias.com to your account as separate domains, and then create an email alias firstname.lastname@example.org for each email@example.com.

 - Secondary domain users can't use the link in a calendar sharing notification email.
 When a user shares a calendar with users in a secondary domain, the users in the secondary domain can't click the link in the notification email to add the calendar.
-They must paste the calendar address of the shared calendar in the Add a co-worker's calendar box to add it.
+They must enter the shared calendar address in the Add a co worker's calendar box to add it.

-- You can only create a custom web address mapping for a site at the primary domain.
+- You can only create custom web address mapping for a site at the primary domain.